keenethics/keenethics/posts/1478674800000-svg-animation-scalable-vector-graphics.md

 Author: Maryna Yanul
-Title: SVG animation
+Title: SVG Animation
-Subtitle: SVG animation (Scalable Vector Graphics) Meta title: SVG animation (Scalable Vector Graphics) Meta description: Why we are using SVG - read on Keenethics Corporate Blog!
+Subtitle: SVG Animation (Scalable Vector Graphics) Meta title: SVG Animation (Scalable Vector Graphics) Meta description: Why We Are Using SVG - Read on Keenethics Corporate Blog!
 Preview image: https://cdn-images-1.medium.com/max/800/0*BWjB9M0P6eMdRAsD.

-Fast and practical animating of SVG images.
+Fast and Practical Animating of SVG Images.

 ![Heroes](https://cdn-images-1.medium.com/max/800/0*BWjB9M0P6eMdRAsD.)

-## Why we are using SVG
+## Why We are Using SVG

 If we observe the rapid growth of web development segment over the course of past few years we notice more frequent usage of SVG images.
 They are used for icons, logos, graphs and even fonts.
 Why has SVG become so popular these days that even clients suggest using it when providing requirement specification.
 Superb quality on any devices — main reason to chose this particular format over others.